Distributive-Network/PythonMonkey/README.md

 ![Testing Suite](https://github.com/Kings-Distributed-Systems/PythonMonkey/actions/workflows/tests.yaml/badge.svg)

 ## About
-PythonMonkey is a Mozilla [SpiderMonkey](https://firefox-source-docs.mozilla.org/js/index.html) JS engine embedded into the Python VM, using the Python engine to provide the JS host environment.
+PythonMonkey is a Mozilla [SpiderMonkey](https://firefox-source-docs.mozilla.org/js/index.html) JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.

 This product is in an early stage, approximately 65% to MVP as of March 2023.
 It is under active development by Distributive Corp.,